nicolaka/docker-exercise/README.md

     - Make sure you install python-pip and install required Python packages listed in requirements.txt(e.g pip install -r requirements.txt)
     - Make sure that container created from the Dockerfile image listens to TCP PORT 5000.
     - You may choose your preferred base image as long as the app works.
+Recommended one is 'python:2.7' image.
     - Make sure to build and push this image Docker Hub. e.g 'docker push <your_docker_hub_username>/dockerexercise:v1'.
     - Make sure to provide the Dockerfile in the Docker Hub repo long description section.